bghira/SimpleTuner/documentation/quickstart/FLUX.md

 # - This mode has been reported to lack portability, and platforms such as ComfyUI might not be able to load the LoRA.
 # The option to train only the 'context' blocks is offered as well, but its impact is unknown, and is offered as an experimental choice.
 # - An extension to this mode, 'context+ffs' is also available, which is useful for pretraining new tokens into a LoRA before continuing finetuning it via `--init_lora`.
+# Other options include 'tiny' and 'nano' which train just 1 or 2 layers.
 "--flux_lora_target": "all",

 # If you want to use LoftQ initialisation, you can't use Quanto to quantise the base model.